-Action Center offers a way for business users to handle actionable items and provide business inputs to Robots.
-It enables support for long-running unattended workflows that require human intervention as workflow execution is fragmented and can be suspended and resumed at a later time after human input is provided.
+Action Center offers business users a way to handle actionable items, and provide business inputs to Robots.
+It enables support for long-running unattended workflows, that require human intervention.
+The execution of long-running workflows is fragmented.
+Therefore, Action Center allows you to suspend and resume the workflow, after human input is provided.

 There are two facets of Actions Center:

 - Processes - Enable users to launch unattended processes.

-- Actions—Enable users to provide inputs to Robots, which are later on used to successfully complete the workflow execution.
+- Actions - Enable users to provide inputs to Robots, which are later used to complete the workflow execution.

 Action Center is a licensed feature, you are legally bound to procure licenses before granting access to users.

 A long-running workflow, in which human validation is required, is configured in Studio using the Orchestration Process template and specific activities.

-Such a workflow generates actions to be acted upon by users in Automation Cloud.
-After an action is human-handled, the execution is routed back to the process, as marked in the workflow by the corresponding activity, and gets executed on an available UiPath Robot.
+Such a workflow generates Actions that can be completed by users in Automation Cloud.
+After an Action is handled by a human, the execution is routed back to the process, as marked in the workflow by the corresponding activity, and gets executed on an available UiPath Robot.
 In the context of long-running business processes, this allows for better resource allocation and reduced execution downtime, especially since the fragments of the jobs can be executed by any available Robot.

 Once an Action is generated, it is displayed on the Actions page with the status Unassigned.
 Attributes like priority, title or action catalog are populated based on how the action was customized in Studio using the corresponding activity.

 Actions are grouped according to user-defined criteria in Action Catalogs which need to be defined in Orchestrator first, and then set at action creation in Studio, using the same activity mentioned above.